ALGue/phd/Write/CBC_model/TRACE.md

 The model represents, in a simplified way, the meta-population dynamics of a natural enemy of crop pests, and how it affects the delivery of a biological control service, considered like a regulation service as far as a measure of crop loss.
 We model an agricultural landscape, as a matrix of crop and semi-natural patches.
 Natural enemies are able to forage, in order to find food (pests) and reproduce in crops during the season, while they flee to semi-natural patches for overwintering.
 The model provides a laboratory for developing a theory for the landscape management of natural enemies populations, regulation of pests and delivery of biological control service.
 We consider that farmers are able to modify the landscape complexity of agricultural landscapes, by varying composition or configuration of patches, and they have to address various patterns of pest outbreaks.
 Given the lifecycle of natural enemies, different submodels of foraging ability and capacity to survive in semi-natural habitats or in hostile matrix can be implemented.
 The interaction between landscape management and the characteristics of the lifecycle affects the dynamics of natural enemies and the regulation of pests, resulting in a biological control service and this output is compared to patterns observed in the reality for the corresponding lansdcape complexity, pest outbreak patterns and natural enemies characteristics.

+**Purpose** -

-**Purpose** - The purpose to the model is to explore how both landscape complexity and pest outbreak patterns could conjointly influence the meta-population dynamic of natural enemies, and drive the temporal and spatial patterns of the biological control service that they deliver.
+The purpose of the model is to investigate the relationship between agricultural landscape management and the delivery of a service of biological control of crop pests.

+Because some landscape features, such as the total quantity of semi-natural elements, may influence the dynamic of a pest-predator system and its output in terms of biological control, it has been suggested that landscape design could offer some management levers.

+We wanted to explore how emergent properties of the pest-predator system at the landscape scale, such as:

+- the persistence and the dynamic of predators
+- the regulation of pests
+- the mean intensity, the temporal and spatial patterns of biological control,

+could be influenced, in distinct ways, by:

+- landscape features variations,

+- processes that are entirely scale independant, and rather depend on the ecology of pests and predators,

+- and their interplay.

+Our model complement previous approaches, by focusing on the service delivery, and by exploring various aspects of the delivery (spatial and temporal patterns) in a management context.
+This is allowed by using a spatially explicit and agent-based model.

 **Entities, state variables and scales** -